kizombaciao/myjupyter-book_test_example/_sources/intro.md

-# Welcome to your Jupyter Book2

-This is a small sample book to give you a feel for how book content is structured.
-It shows off a few of the major file types, as well as some sample content.
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.
+# Repsol

+Repsol S.A. is a Spanish energy and petrochemical company based in Madrid.
+It is engaged in worldwide upstream and downstream activities.
+In the 2021 Forbes Global 2000, Repsol was ranked as the 683rd-largest public company in the world.
+It has more than 24,000 employees worldwide.
+It is vertically integrated and operates in all areas of the oil and gas industry, including exploration and production, refining, distribution and marketing, petrochemicals, power generation and trading.
+The business strategy also includes a renewable energy division.
+[Repsol](https://en.wikipedia.org/wiki/Repsol) for more information.

-Check out the content pages bundled with this sample book to see more.
+Check out the contents below to see more.

 ```{tableofcontents}
 ```